3 Small diet shifts for better firefighter nutrition

 A few simple changes can support making healthier choices without even thinking.
 One easy way is to omit counter offerings.

 Instead of leaving donuts or other baked goods out on display, where you might mindlessly walk by and grab one simply out of boredom, put treats in a cupboard.
 Having to take the extra step of opening a cabinet door will reduce unconscious intake.
-And in its place on the counter, set out a basket of apples and bananas, a veggie tray with humus, or nuts and trail mix.
+And in its place on the counter, set out a basket of apples and bananas, a veggie tray with hummus, or nuts and trail mix.

 In one study where a fire department made this simple change with healthier options more visually available and the treats kept out of sight, firefighters ate an extra pound of produce per shift.